harbur/kubernetic/docs/tutorials/workloads/README.md

 | [Jobs](/tutorials/workloads/jobs/)                 | Create Jobs         | -                             |

-?> It is recommended to follow the series sections in order of appearance.
+?> Each tutorial is independent but it is recommended to follow the tutorials in order of appearance.